The catalyst kitchen

 What exactly do you do?
 And why?

-“In STCAs catalyst kitchen I make catalysts for the GTL process.
+“In the catalyst kitchen at ETCA I make catalysts for the GTL process.
 Qatar has the largest plant in the world for GTL products.
 This plant uses 50 different catalysts in different phases of the process.
 I mainly work on the development and ptimization of the catalyst that links the carbon atoms (C atoms) of methane gas together.
 A methane gas molecule consists of 1 C atom.
 If you link these C atoms together to chains of 5 to 12 Cs, you get petrol.
 Kerosene and diesel are chains of 12 to approximately 18 carbon atoms.
 With longer carbon chains you get lubricants and with even longer chains paraffin, a substance that looks like candle wax.
 Shell sells the paraffin to manufacturers who can, for example, make detergents or plastics (PE) with it.”

 “If we develop a new catalyst that is one percent more active or selective, the plant can produce more product or save millions of euros.”

 “Optimising catalysts therefore remains necessary.
-Once we at STCA are completely satisfied with a new catalyst, we will try to make it on a large scale in a plant.
+Once we at ETCA are completely satisfied with a new catalyst, we will try to make it on a large scale in a plant.
 If everything goes well, the new catalyst will eventually go in commercial scale production.”

 What’s in it for the consumer?